frontendpatterns/frontendpatterns.dev/src/content/patterns/pagination.md

 ## Solution

 Load large datasets in discrete pages to manage memory and network usage.
-For example, let a `useOrders` hook own the network call while an `OrdersTable` component simply renders rows.
+For example, let a data fetching layer own the network call while a table component simply renders rows.